QuantEcon/lecture-source-jl/rst_files/time_series_models/additive_functionals.rst

 A linear state space representation
 -----------------------------------

-One way to represent the overall dynamics is to use a :doc:`linear state space system <linear_models>`
+One way to represent the overall dynamics is to use a :doc:`linear state space system <../tools_and_techniques/linear_models>`

 To do this, we set up state and observation vectors